-Dark arrows in the Figures 7A,B point to remarkable features: for some SCs, spectra are arranged into a "rainbow fan", owing to the color code used for Liétard index.
+Dark arrows in the Figures 7a and 7b point to remarkable features: for some SCs, spectra are arranged into a "rainbow fan," because of the color code used for Liétard index.
 This is most striking for SC8, SC11, SC20, SC23, and SC24.
-This confirms that, as already seen on Figure 6, peak intensity varies according to LI, and hence with crystallinity for some SCs.
+This confirms that, as already seen in Figure 6, peak intensity varies according to LI, and hence with crystallinity for some SCs.
 Some other SCs show important intensity variations, but with less obvious or no relationship with LI.
-In order to check for a possible quantitative link between kaolinite near-infrared spectrum and crystallinity based on HI and LI indices, we compared the calculated parameters (intensity, position and SPW) of all spectral contributions with the values of the XRD indices (HI and LI).
+To check for a possible quantitative link between kaolinite near-infrared spectrum and crystallinity based on HI and LI indices, we compared the calculated parameters (intensity, position, and SPW) of all spectral contributions with the values of the XRD indices (HI and LI).
 We present below only the best correlation cases where NIR parameters and XRD indices are linked.
 We also present the specific cases of SC12 and SC25 related to inner-OH, as well as SC14 and SC26 related to Fe3+Al-OH vibrations.
-In parallel, we decided to discard spectral contributions that were absent in too many samples: SC6, SC9, SC10, SC13, SC16, and SC19.
+In parallel, we decided to discard spectral